 — Charles Fletcher Lummis

 Flamboyant and outspoken, Lummis later served as City Librarian.
 But he is best known as a prolific author, editor, and activist on behalf of historic preservation.
 His magazine Land of Sunshine , extolled the wonders of Southern California and had a major influence on the region’s early image and appeal to tourists.
 He was a founder of the Landmarks Club, an organization credited with beginning preservation of California ‘s missions. (see also: Helen Hunt Jackson).
-His photographs and collection of Southwestern art became the foundation for the Southwest Museum, located on a hilltop above his home, El Alisal, which is now the headquarters for the Historical Society of Southern California.
+His photographs and collection of Southwestern art became the foundation for the Southwest Museum, located on a hilltop above his home, El Alisal, which was the former headquarters for the Historical Society of Southern California.

 Contributed by Jon Wilkman, 1999